sklintyg/devops/openshift/README.md

 * Depends on the script (script content is logged).

 ### Promote images to Nexus
 Images created in previous builds are stored in imagestreams in the OpenShift project.
 These are only accessible from within the cluster.
 This poses a problem when builds are to be deployed in STAGE or PROD environment since they reside in a different OpenShift cluster.
-Because of this, images needs to be promoted/pushed to an "external" docker repo.
+Because of this, images needs to be promoted/pushed to an "external" docker registry.
 This is achieved via `pipelinetemplate-promote-images.yaml`.

+The pipeline serves two purposes.
+1. Promote images to "external" Docker Registry.
+This is done with `buildtemplate-nexus.yaml`.
+2. Upload Liquibase-runners to "external" Maven Repository.
+This is done with `artifactupload-pod-yaml`.

+The pipeline is implemented in a separate Jenkinsfile named `PromoteImagesJenkinsfile`.

 This pipeline is triggered manually when images are to be pushed to Nexus.